lboaretto/django-url-tracker/README.rst

         ...

     url_tracker.track_url_changes_for_model(Project)

+To change which functions are called to tracks urls, add a ``url_tracking_methods`` attribute to the clast, which is a list of method names to track.
+By default the the list contains ``get_absolute_url``.

 You are done.
 If you go to the admin interface, create a new project and then change its slug (which changes its URL) you will see a new